 Getting started is easy.
 Install our app, set up your repository and have your team start making commits referencing the Jira issues they are working from.

 Visit the Jira Git Integration Atlassian Marketplace page.
 Select the “Get it now” button to begin the installation.
 Follow the prompts to complete the installation.
 You can also install separate plugins for GitHub - Github Integration for Jira Software.
 For GitLab - Gitlab Integration for Jira Software.
 For Bitbucket - Git Integration for Bitbucket and Jira.
 For Microsoft Azure - Git for Jira - Microsoft Azure.
 For AWS CodeCommit - Git for Jira - AWS CodeCommit.
 For Beanstalk - Git Integration for Jira with Beanstalk.

 Choose -> System

-Advanced -> Jira git integration
+Advanced -> Git Integration for Jira Software

 The configure page allows you to connect to your GitHub, GitLab, Gitea, AWS CodeCommit, Azure DevOps, GitHub Organizations, Beanstalk, GitHub Enterprise, GitLab Enterprise, and Bitbucket repositories.
 Select the repository and authenticate your account.
 Connection with the Gitea, AWS CodeCommit, GitHub Organizations, Beanstalk, GitHub Enterprise, and GitLab Enterprise is more difficult so see special pages with manuals.